 You probably don’t want to dig into a big plate of spoiled food—and surprise!—neither does your cat.
 Not only does stale or spoiled food taste bad, but it can make your cat sick, too.
-Bacteria like Salmonella and Staphylococcus can grow in food that’s been exposed for too long, especially in the warmer months.
+Bacteria such as Salmonella and Staphylococcus can grow in food that’s been exposed for too long, especially in the warmer months.

 Whenever you’re serving up your kitty’s meals, be sure to check the expiration dates on both wet and dry food.
-If you find yourself saving lots of leftovers after your cat’s meals, you may need to assess how much he actually needs to be eating.
+If you find yourself saving lots of leftovers after your cat’s meals, you may need to assess how much it actually needs to be eating.
 Your veterinarian can help you decide based on his breed, age, and activity levels.Continue to 5 of 8 below.

 05 of 08